azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Copy the connection string from the Event Hub policy you created into the eventHubConnectionString setting.
+1. Copy the connection string from the Event Hub policy you created into the eventHubConnectionString setting

-2. Copy the connection string from the Service Bus policy you created into the serviceBusConnectionString setting.
+2. Copy the connection string from the Service Bus policy you created into the serviceBusConnectionString setting

-3. Set eventHubName to the name of your first Event Hub.
+3. Set eventHubName to the name of your first Event Hub

-4. Set chatTopicPath to the name of the Service Bus Topic you created.
+4. Set chatTopicPath to the name of the Service Bus Topic you created

-5. Set chatRequestTopicPath to the name of the Service Bus Topic you created.
+5. Set chatRequestTopicPath to the name of the Service Bus Topic you created

 _Exit criteria_:

-- You should have values for all the app settings except chatSearchApiBase.
+- You should have values for all the app settings except chatSearchApiBase

 ## Exercise 4: Deploying the App Services